civp/language-features-a-la-carte/README.md

 To define a custom `Feature`, create an object that extends `AtomicFeature` with `checkPF` a `PartialFunction` that returns true when given a construct that it allows (for other constructs it can either return `false` or not be defined).
+It is also possible to define a `Feature` as a `CompositeFeature`, by combining existing `Feature`s.

 E.g. defining a `Feature` that allows to define values using `val` can be done as follows:
 ```Scala